 We call this insect "the Boll Weevil of Sunflowers" to help communicate how important and devastating it can be.
-No, it is not a season-long pest like the boll weevil of cotton, but is quite a different insect altogether.
-This insect left unchecked when sunflowers are entering full bloom, however, can be a disaster on par with any heavy loss uncontrolled boll weevil ever inflicted on cotton.
+No, it is not a season-long pest like the boll weevil of cotton.
+It is a quite different insect altogether.
+This insect left unchecked when sunflowers enter full bloom, however, can be a disaster on par with any heavy loss uncontrolled boll weevil ever inflicted on cotton.

-Sunflower moth is a tan or gray adult up to 3/4 inch long.
+Sunflower moth (upper right) is a tan or gray adult up to 0.75" long.
 The moths are attracted to sunflowers beginning to bloom.
 Their regional population is often influenced by the many alternate hosts, especially wild sunflowers.
 Sunflower moths are only fertile when pollen is available.
 Egg laying occurs on the head.
-After hatching, young larvae are relatively exposed for the first 4 to 6 days as they feed on pollen and floral parts.
-However, older larvae tunnel into seeds and seed heads and are fairly well protected from insecticides.
+After hatching, young larvae (lower right) are relatively exposed for the first 4 to 6 days as they feed on pollen and floral parts.
+However, older larvae tunnel into the head then individual seeds and are fairly well protected from insecticides.
 These older larvae may destroy up to fifteen seeds per larva.
-Often Rhizopus head rot, a fungus, follows the tunneling sunflower moth larvae.
-If the insects don't do the major damage Rhizopus can, turning sunflower heads black and mushy.
+Often fungal Rhizopus head rot follows the tunneling sunflower moth larvae.
+If the insects don't do the major damage Rhizopus can, turning sunflower heads brown, mushy, and with unfilled seeds.
 The incidence of this fungal disease, to which there is little chemical control available, is closely tied to sunflower moth infestations, and sometimes other physical damage like hail.
+The pathogen is in the soil.

 For sunflower moth control, timing is everything, both in scouting and in treatment.
-Sprays control moths and young larvae, but not larvae that have tunneled into the seed.
+Most sprays control moths and young larvae, but not larvae that have tunneled into the seed.
 The presence of moths triggers insecticide applications.
-Scouting is best in the early morning or evening, even after dark with a flashlight, and needs to begin before any ray petals are visible while laying flat on the head.
-Also, if you walk into a blooming sunflower field during the heat of the day and see more than 1 moth in the field (on any blooming head), chances are you may have significant sunflower head moth pressure because otherwise the moths tend to be down in the canopy during the heat of the day.
+(This is in contrast to earlier AgriLife Extension thresholds which were based on a minimum moths per head.)
+Scouting is best in the early morning or evening, even after dark with a flashlight.
+It best begins before any ray petals are visible while laying flat on the head.
+Also, if you walk into a blooming sunflower field during the heat of the day and see more than one moth in the field (on any blooming head), chances are you may have significant sunflower head moth pressure.
+Others moths tend to be down in the canopy during the heat of the day.